Javascript Status Bar

 </html>

-onLoad tells the browser that as soon as your page finished loading, it will display in your current window’s status bar (window.status) the message “Welcome!”.
-The return true is necessary because with out, it won’t work.
+onLoad tells the browser that as soon as your page finishes loading, it will display in your current window’s status bar (window.status) the message “Welcome!”.
+The return true is necessary because, without it, it won’t work.

 Status Bar Example: